jlhardes/metadataBias/README.md

 * Javascript
 * CSS

-This is simple and runs as a standalone HTML page.
+This runs as a standalone HTML page.

 ## Setup
 Clone or download the code and open concept.html in preferred browser.